What is a Limited Licence?

 Personal and not solely financial hardships can sometimes be used here.
-For example Patrick has succeeded in getting limited licences that allow clients to drive children about for particular purposes.
+For example Patrick has succeeded in getting limited licences that allow clients to drive other people including children for special purposes.

 This is all about whether the police think that you will be safe behind the wheel if you do get a limited licence.
 What endangers public safety is a highly uncertain question and views vary widely amongst police sergeants.
-What will provoke an objection on the part of the police depends on your previous convictions, what sort of period they're within, you're area of the country, the day of the week and such other scientific factors.
+What will provoke an objection on the part of the police depends on your previous convictions, what sort of period they fall within, your area of the country, and such other proclaimed material factors.
 Call us for an assessment of your situation.

 3: Other eligibility issues

 There are other complicated factors that may upset a limited licence application.
-These typically arise with people who have had previous disqualifications.
-If you've just been disqualified for a first drink drive offence - don't worry these issues won't come up.
+These typically arise with people who have had previous disqualifications, or who are required to have an ‘alcohol interlock licence’ instead of a limited licence.

-Call us for an assessment of your particular situation - obligation free on (09) 575 5111.
+Call us for an assessment of your particular situation – obligation free.

 The 28-day stand down

 If you’ve been disqualified on a “serious” traffic offence – namely drink driving and similar road hazard type offences (which typically carry at least 6 months disqualification) – then sorry but the law says that we can’t get you a limited licence until the first 28 days of the disqualification are over.